dylan-lang/dylan-tool/documentation/source/index.rst

          platform-specific registry entries are created.
-The :program:`dylan` tool makes no attempt to figure out which packages are "generic" and which are platform-specific, so it always writes registry files specifically for the current platform.
+The :program:`dylan` tool makes no attempt to figure out which packages are "generic" and which are platform-specific, so it always writes registry files specifically for the current platform, e.g., ``x86_64-linux``.

 Platform-specific Libraries
 ---------------------------

+.. note:: If you're new to Dylan you may want to skip this section as it's
+          likely you won't need to worry about it yet.

 Open Dylan supports multi-platform libraries via the registry and per-platform `LID files